Thursday, 23 May 2024

 Weeks back, maybe earlier in April, but in the supremely difficult period of caring for mum and for dad that took such mental, physical and emotional toll, I had a wonderful and vivid dream.

 There was a community of people in a clearing in a wood.
 The trees were mostly beech.
 A beech wood is not necessarily the best place for a gathering.
-The branches are known to fall without warning.
-As such, the tree has been called “widow-maker".
+The branches are known to fall without warning hence the sobriquet “widow-maker".
 I have since wondered if the appearance in the dream of beeches was prophetic, given that dad was soon to die.
 But I love beeches.
 It is odd they have acquired this byname because it makes them masculine, and yet to me they are so feminine.
 The trunks, are a smooth and sombre grey, but strong and elegant.
 The leaves are light and vibrant green, beautiful and delicate, when the sun shines through them.
 At the end of the year, beech masts and warm russet leaf litter is thick on the ground, the epitome of autumn.

-The people in the wood were musicians.
+The people in the dream-wood were musicians.
 They seemed part of the the place, as though they lived there though I remember no encampments.
-They belonged there in the sense that it was though their real lives were in that place.
-At least some of their instruments seemed part of the wood, being made from the materials there.
+They belonged there in the sense that it was as though their "real" lives, when they were most themselves, were in that place.
+At least some of their instruments seemed part of the wood, made from the materials there.

 I was dismayed to realise, during the dream that I was in fact dreaming, because of course dreams end.
 I remember feeling almost frantic to stay in the dream.
 There was nothing of particular narrative moment.
 Overwhelmingly, the feelings which remained were of extraordinary vividness and a sense of meaning.
 Things felt good and right, in a spiritual way of being absolutely fitting.
 This was linked to three things: the music, the feeling of community and nature.
 The latter was not just about nature in itself but also of human relation to it: a feeling of respect for and communion and cohabitation with the natural world.